-for each NP, with distance having a width of 5%, hydrogen column having a width of 30%, and $\log(T{\rm eff})$ having a width of 0.1.
-In the "loose" scenario, the uncertainties are described by a wider Gaussian, with distance having a width of 20%, hydrogen column having a width of 50%, and $\log(T{\rm eff})$ having a width of 0.2.
-These ranges are shown in Table II.
+In the "true" scenario, the NPs are set to the true value used to generate the spectra, such that the NP prior is essentially a delta function.
+In the "tight" scenario, the uncertainty is described as a narrow Gaussian for each NP, with distance having a width of 5%, hydrogen column having a width of 30%, and $\log(T{\text{eff}})$ having a width of 0.1.
+In the "loose" scenario, the uncertainties are described by a wider Gaussian, with distance having a width of 20%, hydrogen column having a width of 50%, and $\log(T{\text{eff}})$ having a width of 0.2.
+These ranges are shown in table 2.
 The sensitivity to NP values is reflected in the performance of the networks below.